OneWeb satellites under assembly. Click to enlarge. Credit: Arianespace

 In June 2015, OneWeb booked 21 Soyuz launches through Arianespace for the first phase in the deployment of the 672-satellite constellation extending until 2020.
 (Another 39 deliveries were planned on the aircraft-deployed Launcher-One rocket built by Virgin Galactic, whose parent company Virgin Group invested into the project.)

 RKTs Progress, the developer of the Soyuz rocket, said that Russia had received a one-billion dollar down payment for the deployment of the system.
 Such a massive launch contract became a lifeline for Russia's beleaguered space industry, as other customers spooked by multiple failures and sky-rocketing insurance rates for the workhorse Proton rocket had fled to competitors.

 In addition to 21 orders for Soyuz rockets, Russian officials negotiated an option with OneWeb to order from three to 11 Proton rockets to launch additional OneWeb satellites, but that deal, which was estimated from $300 to $800 million, had not materialized so far, leaving Proton's commercial future in limbo.

 To avoid bottlenecks in the unprecedented launch campaign, Roskosmos planned to fire its Soyuz rockets from all three available civilian launch sites -- Kourou, Baikonur and Vostochny.
-Thus, it would be the first significant use of the Soyuz launch pad in Vostochny, which had so far hosted just four missions since its inception in 2016.
+Thus, it would be the first significant use of the Soyuz launch pad in Vostochny, which before the arrival of OneWeb hosted just five missions since its inception in 2016.